 10 Peculiar things to do in Peru

 Peru is the land to do the most of the unusual things.
 Peru will want to make you do only around a million things.
 You can be an archaeologist as you dig the treasures out of Machu Pichu.
 There is a bounty of corn and an infinite variety of potatoes you can try on.
 Chicama and Pacasmayo are dreamy delights for surfers and an ultimate haven for international surfers.
 Diffuse your brain with the alcoholic concoction called the Pisco sour.
 Do your share your bird watching and hiking and take a sand dune tour through Nazca.
 You can take a bike tour or an adventure trekking or river rafting in the waters and depths of Cotahuasi Canyon.
+This is an exhaustive list of doing 10 peculiar things to do Peru.
+Make sure you make a checklist and check it all out from this list of 10 peculiar things to do Peru.

 This is a privately owned museum of pre-Columbian period is constructed over a pyramid and it is the ultimate settlement for erotic pottery.
 Larco is the ultimate hub of art and artefacts display of the ancient Peruvian history.
 This museum is the epitome of Erotica and is a delight for erotica lovers.
 It consists an infinite collection of Inca artefacts.
 The entire experience becomes a success once you get that perfect guide who can make you learn everything around the history of the museum.

 It has well maintained gardens.
 The private museum has a collection of Pre Columbian artefacts from ceramics to textiles to gold and silver and antique jewellery.
 The erotica might be a tad bit too much for the prudes but they are also hilarious in their appearance.
 The chronological galleries have well laid out explanation for each of the artefacts lined up behind glasses.
 You can carry back some exotic souvenirs.
 In spite of being a museum it lacks the touristy vibes and can be an ultimate fun.
 A comprehensive visit will make you conversant with the replicas of sex themed containers and phallic shaped structures.
+Make sure you cover this place in your 10 peculiar things to do Peru.

 Pazpa and Nazca line and Geoglyphs tour